deminimis/minimalimageviewer/README.md

 ### The most 🪶 LIGHTWEIGHT image viewer available for Windows
 <br>

 Minimal Image Viewer is an open-source, C++-based image viewing application engineered for Windows, prioritizing performance and minimalism.
 With a compiled size of only ~82KB.
 Leveraging native Windows APIs and the Windows Imaging Component (WIC), it ensures accurate functionality.
+It is able to open png photos of over 100mb in seconds (depending on your specs).
 <br><br><br><br>

 ### 💾 Download the latest version [here](https://github.com/deminimis/minimalimageviewer/releases).